 CBD, also known as cannabidiol, is a compound found in Cannabis Sativa and one of the more than 80 cannabinoids identified, with THC being the main component of the plant, representing up to 40% of its extracts.
 It is the cannabinoid that takes fame for its medicinal effects.
 But despite his therapeutic benefits, many statements about him are not entirely true.

 Although its discovery dates back to 1940, when it was first isolated by a team of researchers from the Department of Chemistry at the University of Illinois, unfortunately, and since its origin is in cannabis, CBD has also become an object of many misconceptions over the years.
 Many people who go to a ‘grow shop‘ have little information about it.
-Therefore the staff of a crop shop must provide consumers with accurate knowledge about CBD.
-In this article, we offer a list of 5 everyday things that your customers can ask and really should know about this cannabis compound.
+Therefore it is imperative for the staff of a crop shop to provide consumers with accurate knowledge about CBD.
+In this article, we offer a list of 5 common things that your customers can ask and really should know about this cannabis compound.

 1. Does CBD have health benefits?